tnmy44/gitlab-analytics/transform/snowflake-dbt/models/legacy/snapshots/base/snapshots_base.md

 {% docs gitlab_dotcom_project_ci_cd_settings_snapshots_base %}

-The source model `RAW.raw.tap_postgres.gitlab_db_project_ci_cd_settings` snapshots the state of each projects' CI CD settings twice per day.
+The source model `raw.tap_postgres.gitlab_db_project_ci_cd_settings` snapshots the state of each projects' CI CD settings twice per day.
 When the settings change, there is no `updated_at` date provided to indicate when the settings were adjusted.

 In order to transform this data into a slowly-changing dimension, this model: